-Whether you sell directly to Opendoor, on our exclusive marketplace, or on the multiple listing service (MLS) — all of our ways to sell include an offer from Opendoor.
+Whether you sell directly to Opendoor or on the multiple listing service (MLS) — all of our ways to sell include an offer from Opendoor.
 That offer is yours to consider as you explore your selling options.

 All the info in this article is all about the Opendoor final offer, and doesn’t apply if you sell to another buyer.